oieduardorabelo/use-navigator-online/README.md

 import useNavigatorOnline from '@oieduardorabelo/useNavigatorOnline';

 function App() {
-  // will toggle between "online" and "offline" let { status } = useNavigatorOnline({
+  // you can pass any React children in "whenOnline" and "whenOffline" let { status } = useNavigatorOnline({
     whenOnline: <h1>WE ARE ONLINE!</h1>,
     whenOffline: <h4>Damn, offline :(</h4>